DataDog/documentation/content/en/agent/faq/linux-agent-2022-key-rotation.md

 kind: faq
 ---

-As a common best practice, Datadog periodically rotates the keys and certificates used to sign our Agent packages.
+As a common best practice, Datadog periodically rotates the keys and certificates used to sign Datadog's Agent packages.
 The following GPG keys, used to sign the Agent RPM and DEB packages, reach their end-of-life in June 2022 and will be rotated in April 2022:

 - The RPM signing key with hash [`A4C0B90D7443CF6E4E8AA341F1068E14E09422B3`][1] will be rotated in April 4th 2022 and will be replaced by the key with hash [`C6559B690CA882F023BDF3F63F4D1729FD4BF915`][2]
 - The DEB signing key with hash [`A2923DFF56EDA6E76E55E492D3A80E30382E94DE`][3] will be rotated in April 18th 2022 and will be replaced by the key with hash `D75CEA17048B9ACBF186794B32637D44F14F620E`[4]